Why We Love It

 Art models are almost exclusively self-employed, though a few may have recurring gigs with art teachers and colleges that have an ongoing need for art models.
 Most find work with professional photographers, painters, or sketch artists, or pose for art classes at local art studios and colleges.

-Can I Become an Art Model?
+How To Become an Art Model